-Take for example our recent trip to Hong Kong with my travel buddy (husband) and some of my closest friends.
-We had 3 days to explore Hong Kong and a budget to match.
+Take for example our recent trip to Hong Kong and Macau with my travel buddy (husband) and some of my closest friends.
+We had 3 days to explore Hong Kong and Macau and a budget to match.
 It does help of course, if you have a friend whose pretty keen on budgeting and keeping a detailed itinerary.
 Cheers! ;).

 With a budget running from 198 – 397 USD (10,000 – 20,000 Php), excluding airfare, we were able to visit the places that matters most and stay in a clean and secure hostel.
 You can also check our tips when traveling on a tight budget to help you.